operator-framework/java-operator-plugins/docs/tutorial.md

 ### labelsForMemcached

 A simple utility method to return a map of the labels we want to attach to some of the resources.
-Below the `deleteResource` method add the following
+Below the `createOrUpdateResource` method add the following
 helper:

 ```